QubitProducts/bamboo/README.md

 ### Environment Variables

 Configuration in the `production.json` file can be overridden with environment variables below.
+This is generally useful when you are building a Docker image for Bamboo and HAProxy.
 If they are not specified then the values from the configuration file will be used.

 Environment Variable | Corresponds To
 ---------------------|---------------